HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * * * * it may be time to use Commits as Summary points rather than Activity points
 * * * * * review and revise the methodologies for localHost work
 * * * * * re-consider GitLab since Slack integration seems to be restricted to Organizations.
-* * Ideally, Slack will help Focus collaborative activities
+* * Ideally, Slack will help Focus on the most Urgent collaborative activities
+* * * Summaries will then focus on the most Important
 * -09-09:
 * * -09-05: testing the new uses of Slack
 * * recommend AdManCa hire a couple of interns.